-- Meander the waterway — replacing a straight ditch created decades ago — and create wetlands to convey upstream stormwater and treated effluent
+- Meandered the waterway — replacing a straight ditch created decades ago — and create wetlands to convey upstream stormwater and treated effluent

-- Connect the creek to the floodplain, allowing nutrient-rich floodwaters to more easily flow into the surrounding forest preserve to revitalize the floodplain’s natural ability to temporarily store and filter stormwater
+- Connected the creek to the floodplain, allowing nutrient-rich floodwaters to more easily flow into the surrounding forest preserve to revitalize the floodplain’s natural ability to temporarily store and filter stormwater

-- Remove a dam to allow fish to swim freely upstream
+- Removed a dam to allow fish to swim freely upstream

-- Add gravels, cobbles and boulders to the creek to improve habitat for macroinvertebrates, fish and freshwater mussels
+- Added gravels, cobbles and boulders to the creek to improve habitat for macroinvertebrates, fish and freshwater mussels

-- Enhance drier, higher ground along the creek by removing invasive, nonnative vegetation and replacing with native species
+- Enhanced drier, higher ground along the creek by removing invasive, nonnative vegetation and replacing with native species

-- Replace a deteriorating bridge and move the West Branch DuPage River Trail out of the floodplain
+- Replaced a deteriorating bridge and move the West Branch DuPage River Trail out of the floodplain

 View the Spring Brook No. 1 Creek and Wetland Restoration — Phase 2 Project Map (PDF) or the Spring Brook Phase 2 Presentation (PDF).